Ampère's circuital law: Shortcomings of the original formulation of the circuital law

-To treat these situations, the contribution of displacement current must be added to the current term in the circuital law.
+To 'resolve' these situations (w/ eqn. above), the contribution of displacement current must be added to the current term in the circuital law.

 James Clerk Maxwell conceived of displacement current as a polarization current in the dielectric vortex sea, which he used to model the magnetic field hydrodynamically and mechanically.
 He added this displacement current to Ampère's circuital law at equation 112 in his 1861 paper "On Physical Lines of Force".

 Displacement current

 In free space, the displacement current is related to the time rate of change of electric field.

 In a dielectric the above contribution to displacement current is present too, but a major contribution to the displacement current is related to the polarization of the individual molecules of the dielectric material.
 Even though charges cannot flow freely in a dielectric, the charges in molecules can move a little under the influence of an electric field.
 The positive and negative charges in molecules separate under the applied field, causing an increase in the state of polarization, expressed as the polarization density P. A changing state of polarization is equivalent to a current.

 Both contributions to the displacement current are combined by defining the displacement current as:

 where the electric displacement field is defined as:

 where ε_{0} is the electric constant, ε_{r} the relative static permittivity, and P is the polarization density.
 Substituting this form for D in the expression for displacement current, it has two components:

 The first term on the right hand side is present everywhere, even in a vacuum.
 It doesn't involve any actual movement of charge, but it nevertheless has an associated magnetic field, as if it were an actual current.
 Some authors apply the name displacement current to only this contribution.

 The second term on the right hand side is the displacement current as originally conceived by Maxwell, associated with the polarization of the individual molecules of the dielectric material.

 Maxwell's original explanation for displacement current focused upon the situation that occurs in dielectric media.
 In the modern post-aether era, the concept has been extended to apply to situations with no material media present, for example, to the vacuum between the plates of a charging vacuum capacitor.
 The displacement current is justified today because it serves several requirements of an electromagnetic theory: correct prediction of magnetic fields in regions where no free current flows; prediction of wave propagation of electromagnetic fields; and conservation of electric charge in cases where charge density is time-varying.
 For greater discussion see Displacement current.